 - We did not have the language to ask for the music to be turned down?

 - We did not know that leaving was an option, or did not know how to ask, or were forced to stay?

 We would like to thank Different Roads to Learning for permission to reprint this adapted response from an article written by the first author that appears here.
-Please visit the DRL website often to peruse their incredible array of books and supplies, as well as their rich library of guidance and strategies from experts in the field of autism.
+Please visit the DRL website often to peruse their vast array of books and supplies, as well as their rich library of guidance and strategies from experts in the field of autism.

 Citation for this article:

-Sundberg, C. & Celiberti, D. (2015).
-Clinical Corner: Sensory issues: Is a BCBA the right person?
+Sundberg, C., & Celiberti, D. (2015).
+Clinical corner: Is a BCBA the right person to help with my child’s sensory issues?
 Science in Autism Treatment, 12(2), 11-15.